-Our ambassadors are important to us and the work we are doing.
-They help to set focus on DINNoedhjaelps work in their own personal way.
+Our ambassadors are important to us and the work we are doing as they help to set a focus on DINNoedhjaelp’s work in their own personal way.
 All of them make an important contribution, both to spread awareness of DINNoedhjaelp, and also to raise money.

 Our ambassadors are all enthusiasts with their hearts in the right place.
 We hope that you will let yourselves be inspired by these people, and live by the slogan of DINNoedhjaelp: “Help One Person Everyday”!

 We would like to introduce you to these amazing people, so you can get a glimpse of who they are and why they have chosen to support DINNoedhjaelp.

 Almaz has three children, works as a department manager and has lived in Denmark since 1986.
 At eight years old, Almaz was involved in a traffic accident in which she lost both of her lower legs/limbs.
 However this hasn’t been an obstacle for her to reach her goals and break the boundaries that one with a handicap of her character can accomplish: